Skip to main content

 Step 1: Move a control on your MIDI device

 Turn a knob, push a fader, or press a pad on your connected MIDI controller.
 Meiji Sampler detects the control and transitions to the Assigning phase.
-If the control you moved already has a mapping, a confirmation dialog appears first.
-Press Enter to reassign it or Esc to go back and try a different control.
+If the control you moved already has a mapping, Meiji Sampler stays in the Listening phase, selects that mapping row, and briefly shows already mapped.
+Press Enter on the selected row to edit it, or move a different unmapped control to create a new mapping.

 Step 2: Choose an action from the menu